DashikiBulbasaur/chartodo/README.md

 ## Usage

-Show the TODO and DONE list
+Show the TODO and DONE list.
+The 'list' argument can be shortened to 'l'.

 ```sh-session
 $ chartodo list